ekohe/wulin_master/README.md

 - **cssClass**: A CSS class to be added to the row detail.
 Default: `detailView-toggle`
 - **panelRows**: Row count to use for the row detail panel.
 Default: `4`
-- **hideRow**: Boolean flag, when `true` will hide the current row on a row click (from any column).
+- **hideRow**: Boolean flag.
+When `true` will hide the current row on a row click (from any column).
 Default: `false`
-- **useRowClick**: Boolean flag, when `true` will open the row detail on a row click (from any column).
+- **useRowClick**: Boolean flag.
+When `true` will open the row detail on a row click (from any column).
 Default: `false`
-- **showTriggerColumn**: Boolean flag, when `false` will hide the column to trigger the row detail panel.
+- **showTriggerColumn**: Boolean flag.
+When `false` will hide the column to trigger the row detail panel.
 Default: `true`
 - **loadingTemplate**: Template (html) that will be used before the async process, typically used to show a spinner/loading.
 Default: `Loading...`
 - **postTemplate**: Template that will be loaded once the async function finishes.
-Should be defined as a javascript method with item data as parameter presented as a property of a global object named `RowDetailTemplates` which return html code.
+Should be defined as a javascript method with item data as the parameter passed as a property of a global object named `RowDetailTemplates` which return the html code.
 Default: `<div class="row-detail"> ID: ' + item.id + '</div>`.
-You can define your own templates within the host app's assets like
+You can also define your own templates within the host app's assets:
   ```js
   var RowDetailTemplates = $.extend({}, RowDetailTemplates, {
     company: function(item) {